scala/scala-lang/blog/_posts/2026-03-XX-scoverage.md

 Details of this work are in [PR #25009](https://github.com/scala/scala3/pull/25009).

-## Addressing Breakages: Erased Values and the Purity Constraint
+## Addressing breakages: erased values and the purity constraint

 We have also taken the first steps to address discovered issues.
 A pattern that emerged is that failing tests were clustered around a few common root causes.